July 28 – 31, 2025 – Camp dates

 About the Camp

-Camp dates for volunteers includes a field trip day to visit surrounding historic and beautiful areas.
+Camp dates for volunteers include some field trips after camp during the week and a full day of sightseeing on Friday to visit surrounding historic and scenic areas.
 The locations are chosen by the volunteers.

 Camp Format